The European Antitrust Review 2015 • Section 4: Country chapters

 Case law and recent developments

-Since 2011, the economy and businesses have gradually begun to recover and therefore a slight trend towards increasing numbers of received notifications and granted clearances can be noticed.
-In 2011, the Council cleared 49 concentrations; in 2012, 29; and up until the second quarter of 2013, seven concentrations.13
+Since 2011, the economy and businesses have gradually begun to recover, and a slight trend towards increasing the numbers of received notifications and granted clearances can be noticed.
+In 2011, the Council cleared 49 concentrations; in 2012, 29; in 2013, 29; and up until the first quarter of 2014, nine concentrations.

-On 2 April 2013, the Lithuanian Court of Appeals resolved private competition enforcement case Urbico v Nordea, in which the claimant Urbico claimed that the bank Nordea acquired de facto control of Urbico by the means of credit and supplementary agreements (pledge of 100 per cent of shares and transfer of more than 80 per cent of claimants assets) without a merger clearance, though such acquisition of de facto control constitutes a merger.
-The claimant was seeking to annul the credit and supplementary agreements.
-The Court dismissed the action stating that credit agreements per se cannot be held as means of control and the supplementary agreements were aimed at ensuring debtors obligations to the creditor and not to acquire control.
-This decision is challenged on matters of law at the Supreme Court of Lithuania (final instance).
-The claimant also filed a request to the court to refer for a preliminary ruling from the European Court of Justice on the notion of de facto control.
-The final resolution of this case is eagerly awaited.
+On 11 December 2013, the Supreme Court of Lithuania (final instance) resolved a private competition enforcement case Urbico v Nordea, in which the claimant Urbico claimed that the bank Nordea acquired de facto control of Urbico by the means of credit and supplementary agreements (pledge of 100 per cent of shares and transfer of more than 80 per cent of claimants assets) without a merger clearance, though such acquisition of de facto control constitutes a merger.
+The claimant sought to annul the credit and supplementary agreements.
+The Court dismissed the action stating that credit agreements per se cannot be held as a means of control and the supplementary agreements were aimed at ensuring debtors obligations to the creditor and not to acquire control.

 In addition to the supervision of the Law, the Council performs supervision of the Law on Monitoring of State Aid to Undertakings and also carries out functions assigned by the Law on Prices and the Law on Advertising.